lammps/lammps/doc/src/Build_extras.rst

    -D LMP_DEBUG_CURL=value         # set libcurl verbose mode on/off, value = off (default) or on -D LMP_NO_SSL_CHECK=value       # tell libcurl to not verify the peer, value = no (default) or yes

-If DOWNLOAD_KIM is set, the KIM library will be downloaded and built inside the CMake build directory.
-If the KIM library is already on your system (in a location CMake cannot find it), set the PKG_CONFIG_PATH environment variable so that libkim-api can be found.
+If ``DOWNLOAD_KIM`` is set, the KIM library will be downloaded and built inside the CMake build directory.
+If the KIM library is already on your system (in a location CMake cannot find it), set the ``PKG_CONFIG_PATH`` environment variable so that libkim-api can be found.

 *For using OpenKIM web queries in LAMMPS*\ :

-If LMP_DEBUG_CURL is set, the libcurl verbose mode will be on, and any libcurl calls within the KIM web query display a lot of information about libcurl operations.
-You hardly ever want this set in production use, you will almost always want this when you debug/report problems.
+If the ``LMP_DEBUG_CURL`` environment variable is set, the libcurl verbose mode will be on, and any libcurl calls within the KIM web query display a lot of information about libcurl operations.
+You hardly ever want this set in production use, you will almost always want this when you debug or report problems.

 The libcurl performs peer SSL certificate verification by default.
 This verification is done using a CA certificate store that the SSL library can use to make sure the peer's server certificate is valid.
-If SSL reports an error ("certificate verify failed") during the handshake and thus refuses further communication with that server, you can set LMP_NO_SSL_CHECK.
+If SSL reports an error ("certificate verify failed") during the handshake and thus refuses further communication with that server, you can set ``LMP_NO_SSL_CHECK``\ .
-If LMP_NO_SSL_CHECK is set, libcurl does not verify the peer and connection succeeds regardless of the names in the certificate.
+If ``LMP_NO_SSL_CHECK`` is set, libcurl does not verify the peer and connection succeeds regardless of the names in the certificate.
 This option is insecure.
-As an alternative, you can specify your own CA cert path by setting the environment variable CURL_CA_BUNDLE to the path of your choice.
+As an alternative, you can specify your own CA cert path by setting the environment variable ``CURL_CA_BUNDLE`` to the path of your choice.
 A call to the KIM web query would get this value from the environmental variable.

 **Traditional make**\ :

 You can download and build the KIM library manually if you prefer;
-follow the instructions in lib/kim/README.
-You can also do it in one step from the lammps/src dir, using a command like these, which simply invoke the lib/kim/Install.py script with the specified args.
+follow the instructions in ``lib/kim/README``\ .
+You can also do it in one step from the lammps/src dir, using a command like these, which simply invoke the ``lib/kim/Install.py`` script with the specified args.

 .. code-block:: bash